SkyXen/notes-app/README.md

 This notes-app is a REST API to :
      -> Create Notes.

      -> Retrieve all existing notes and also notes by  their respective id's.

      -> Update existing notes by their id's.

      -> Delete existing notes by their id's.

 ## Setting up the environment

-Clone this repository in your local machine
+Clone this repository in your local machine.

 (Make sure your machine have node and npm pre-installed before cloning this repository).

 ## Usage